Caffeine Detox: How to Quit Caffeine and Break the Addiction

 With this method, instead of quitting caffeine all at once, the person gradually reduces the amount of caffeine he/she is consuming daily.

-We recommend stepping down the dose about 50mg less each day until the zero daily caffeine amount is achieved.
+We recommend stepping down the dose about 50mg less every two days until the zero daily caffeine amount is achieved.
 This can be achieved by just drinking less of your typical caffeinated beverage or by drinking a less caffeinated alternative.

 - Withdrawal symptoms are much less severe.